Skip to main content

 Rachaad White (RB)

 Anyone who drafted White expecting a volume-driven RB1/2 has to be disappointed.
 White is the RB34 in fantasy points per game, averaging 14.3 touches and 54.7 total yards.
 Among 50 qualifying backs, he ranks 32nd in explosive run rate and 45th in yards after contact per attempt.
 The Eagles’ run defense has some polarizing stats this year so far.
 They have allowed the highest explosive run rate and have the 11th-lowest stuff rate, but they also have held tough with the 12th-lowest yards after contact per attempt and rushing success rate and the fifth-lowest rushing touchdown rate.
 While you could look at this as a good matchup for White, I’ll be lower than consensus there as White hasn’t been efficient, and he runs behind an offensive line that has the 14th-lowest yards before contact per attempt.
-It looks like another tough week for White.
+It looks like another tough week for White, who has been listed as questionable for this week (illness).

 Jalen McMillan (WR)